rmsp-cw/Daily-Balance-Lullaby/README.md

 The choice should satisfy some rules, it should allow random pick-up and also an easy codification methodology, so I´ve decided to work with the transaction amount column data because:

--it happens randomly
+- it happens randomly
--it has a wide range, allowing correlation with a large range of notes -It´s numerical and allows easy manipulation
+- it has a wide range, allowing correlation with a large range of notes
+- It´s numerical and allows easy manipulation
--It happens frequently along the time
+- It happens frequently along the time

 ### First Manipulations